-I practice and teach Insight Meditation, also known as Vipassana or Mindfulness Meditation.
+I practice and teach Insight Meditation, sometimes called Vipassana Meditation or Mindfulness Meditation.

-The basic idea is bringing our attention into the present, and through that developing a deeper self-understanding that allows us to respond to life instead of react to it.
+The basic idea is bringing our attention into the present, and through that, seeing more clearly “how things really are.”
+As this process unfolds, we experience deeper inner freedom, kindness, and a greater capacity to respond to life instead of react.

 - What Makes Mindfulness Meditation Unique